benlye/StmMultiBoot/README.md

 ## Credits
 This version of the MultiModule bootloader is based on [StmMultiBoot](https://github.com/MikeBland/StmMultiBoot/) and [StmDualBoot](https://github.com/MikeBland/StmDualBoot/) by Mike Blandford, which are in turn based on the [OptiBoot bootloader](https://github.com/Optiboot/optiboot/) for AVR boards.

+Akos Pasztor's [STM32 Bootloader](https://github.com/akospasztor/stm32-bootloader/) was also a helpful resource.

 ---
 ## Old text